Roberts v. United States Jaycees: Background

-At the time the case was decided, regular membership in the United States Jaycees was available only to men aged 18 to 35.
+When the case was decided, regular membership in the United States Jaycees was available only to men aged 18 to 35.
 Women and older men could only join the group as associate members, who could not vote in the group or hold national offices, among other things.
 When Jaycee charters in Minnesota began admitting women, the national organization threatened to revoke their charter.
 The Minnesota charters responded by filing charges with the Minnesota Department of Human Rights, saying the Minnesota Human Rights Act required the local charters to accept women.

 The state agency ruled that the Jaycees qualified as a "place of public accommodation" for the law's purposes, meaning they had to accept women and the national charter could not retaliate against the local charters for doing so.
 The Minnesota Supreme Court agreed, upholding the agency's decision.
 The Jaycees next took their claim to the United States District Court for the District of Minnesota, arguing that the Minnesota Supreme Court's interpretation of the phrase "place of public accommodation" was vague and overbroad.
 The District Court affirmed the Minnesota Supreme Court's decision.

 The United States Court of Appeals for the Eighth Circuit reversed the District Court.
 The Eighth Circuit held that the Jaycees could select their members because the Jaycees advocated public causes, bringing their right to select their membership under the First Amendment's protection.